web3j/web3j-aion/README.md

 ## Work in progress

-The current implementation does not support the Aion FVM, but and updated version it will be released soon.

-Also, 2-dimensional arrays are not currently supported but we are working in a web3j release to address that.
+2-dimensional arrays are not currently supported but we are working in a web3j release to address that.